sdr-enthusiasts/plane-alert-db/README.md

 Think of categories like groups, with similar or related aircraft listed together.
 This allows you to easily select a subset of the list for your own use.
 The category names (and tags) come from my rather idiosyncratic sense of humour.
 If you have better suggestions I'm all ears.

-- Aerobatic Teams \- Red Arrows, Blue Angels etc (22)
+- Aerobatic Teams \- Red Arrows, Blue Angels, etc (22)
 - Army Air Corp \- UK Army Air Corp.
 Mainly Helicopters (13)
 - As Seen on TV \- Companies and Brands (27)
 - Battle of Britiain Memorial Flight \- Historic British aircraft from WW2 (12)